-Hypoallergenic dogs (non-shedding dogs) are breeds of dogs that don’t cause a lot of allergies to people.
-They are dogs that don’t shed a lot of hair.
+Hypoallergenic dogs (non-shedding dogs) are breeds of dogs that don’t cause a lot of allergic reactions to people who are prone to pet allergies.
+They are breeds of dogs that don’t shed a lot of hair or fur.
+Some of these low shedding dogs will not cause any allergic reaction!
+There are small, medium sized as well as large/ big dog breeds that don’t shed.
 Some of the breeds on this list of hypoallergenic dogs are almost totally hairless!

 However, no dog is 100% hypoallergenic.
 The allergies caused by dogs are actually caused by Can f 1 protein that is secreted in saliva, dead skin (dander) and urine of dogs.
 Apart from causing allergies, dogs that shed can be high maintenance.
 They leave their hair on clothes, floor, furniture, in the car and basically on everything they come into contact with.